• Skip to primary navigation

 Devil's Food Cupcake Ingredients

-These cupcakes are based on a vintage Devil’s Food Cake recipe by Mrs. Greer that I made a few modern enhancements to (found in my now almost 97-year-old Granny’s collection when we were going through her cookbooks together) — it’s definitely a keeper.
+These cupcakes are based on a vintage Devil's Food Cake recipe by Mrs. Greer that I made a few modern enhancements to (found in my late 99-year-old Granny's collection when we were going through her cookbooks together) -- it's definitely a keeper.

 CAKE INGREDIENTS